How to Pay for Study Abroad When You’re Broke

 Pay for your study abroad program without student loans

 Are you ready to expand your horizons through a study abroad experience?
 Everyone should be able to experience living in another country without worrying about financial barriers or taking out student loans.
-With free fundraising through GoFundMe, you can start raising money right away for your semester or year abroad.
+With fundraising through GoFundMe, you can start raising money right away for your semester or year abroad.
 Sign up for a fundraiser today so you can look forward to memories that will last a lifetime.